PabloThePilot/PabloThePilot.Github.IO/README.md

 The FAA likes to offer awesome aviation things for free.
 One of those things is the "Wings" Program.
 You will need to set up another account here.
 <a href="https://www.faasafety.gov/" target="_blank">Wings program</a> : https://www.faasafety.gov/

-I will be askig for completion certificates for:
+I will be asking for completion certificates on:

 ALC-481, ALC-322, ALC-42, ALC-480 (optional)

-After you Solo I will be asking for
+After you Solo I will be asking for:

 ALC-449, ALC-62, ALC-653

+If you find any that you are particularly keen on that I've missed, please do let me know and I will add them here.

 # Awesome links I've found along the way